 A service in celebration of her life will be held at Episcopal Church of the Annunciation, Vidalia, July 15 at 11:00 a.m.; funeral service, St. John’s Church, Savannah, July 17 at 2:00 p.m.; interment, Clayton Cemetery, Clayton, AL, July 19 at 10:00 a.m.

 In lieu of flowers, memorials to: Church of the Annunciation, P.O.
 Box 1311, Vidalia, GA 30475; St. John’s Church, One West Macon Street, Savannah, GA 31401; Clayton Preservation Authority for restoration of Grace Episcopal Church, P.O.
 Box 385, Clayton, AL 36016; Clayton Cemetery Association, P.O.
 Box 5, Clayton, AL 36016; NSDAR President’s General Project or the Guardian Trust Fund, 1776 D Street, NW, Washington, D.C.
 20006-5303; Hospice Savannah Foundation, Inc., P.O.
 Box 13190, Savannah, GA 31416.

-To send flowers to Lanette's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lanette (Haar) Reid, please visit our floral store.